dickpong

 3.1 Court Dimensions

-• Width: 10 feet (3 meters) from sideline to sideline.
+• Width: Up to 10 feet (3 meters) from sideline to sideline.

-• Service Lines: Optional lines 5 feet from the net on each side.
+• Service Lines: Optional lines up to 5 feet from the net on each side.

 3.2 Setting Up the Net